 In 2012 Ogin acquired a new generation of converters for its new series of wind turbines.
-The new converter was designed, developed and build by PowerCon Embedded in just 10 months.
+The new converter was designed, developed and built by PowerCon in just 10 months.

 The fact that Ogin gained ownership to the design, made it possible to integrate the converter and the control systems into the same cabinet and place it in the nacelle – which has a major impact on the cost.

 The control-platform was designed and developed by the same team that was eventually spun out to a new company under the name of PowerCon Embedded A/S.